+The Fed's broadened scope of objectives and policy tools.
 During the Volcker-Greenspan regimes, the Fed made it clear that stable low inflation and well-anchored inflationary expectations were the best contributions monetary policy could make to achieve its dual mandate.
 That overriding message was clear and the markets understood it.
 Interest rates were the Fed's nearly exclusive policy tool.
-Certainly, during the Great Moderation the Fed occasionally deviated from its primary objective-in 1987, in response to the weakening US dollar; in the early 1990s, to the mild recession and slow recovery; and in the 1990s, Greenspan's clear response to the stock market-but the Fed did not persistently fine-tune financial markets.
+Certainly, during the Great Moderation the Fed occasionally deviated from its primary objective-in 1987, in response to the weakening US dollar; in the early 1990s to the mild recession and slow recovery; and in the 1990s Greenspan clearly responded to the stock market-but the Fed did not persistently fine-tune financial markets.

 Since then, the Fed's reaction function has evolved, particularly since the 2008-2009 financial crisis.
-Subject to its 2 percent inflation target, besides maximizing employment, the Fed now focuses on managing short-term fluctuations in the economy, influencing fluctuations in financial market expectations, and maintaining financial stability.
+Subject to its 2 percent inflation target, besides maximizing employment, the Fed now focuses on managing short-term fluctuations in the economy, expectations and fluctuations in financial markets, and maintaining financial stability.
 As long as inflation is within the Fed's 2 percent target and inflationary expectations are well anchored, the Fed perceives the flexibility to pursue other objectives.
-Financial markets are well aware of the Fed's discretionary approach to these broader objectives and respond accordingly, which heightens market volatility.
+Financial markets are well aware of the Fed's discretionary approach to these broader objectives, and responds accordingly, which heightens market volatility.